LeagueOfNeeChans/league-of-neechans-engine/README.md

 		return "_wait"

+	def choose_miku():
+		player.set("chose_miku")
+		return "sad_scene"

 	def movie():
 		yumi.say("Okay =).
 Pick me up at 8pm?")
 		return "_end"

 	def sad_scene():
 		yumi.say(player.name + " I HATE YOU!")
+		if player.is_set("chose_miku"):
+			narrator.say("As Yumi runs away you feel the presence of someone behind you.") narrator.say("You turn around and see Miku.")
+			miku.say("I heard what you said...")
+			narrator.say("With that Miku took your face in her hands and kissed you.") miku.say("Don't worry, Yumi will be alright.")
 		return "_end"

 	def confession():
+		player.give(yumi, "flowers")
 		yumi.say("Oh " + player.name + "...I love you!")
 		return "_end"